Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 But here’s the thing...

-The regulation just gives you the structure.
+Regulation simply gives you the structure.
 And an external deadline.

-The Change in Perspective
+The shift in perspective

-What NIS2 and FINMA Really Demand
+What NIS2 and FINMA really require

-NIS2 Requirement
+NIS2 requirement

-Resilience Dimension
+Resilience dimension

-Identification of Critical Services
+Identification of critical services

-List all business-critical services and their dependencies
+List of all business-critical services and their dependencies

 Dimension 1: Business Impact

-Risk Management
+Risk management

 Systematic assessment of cyber risks and treatment plans